rogerpadilla/nukak/README.md

 uql is a plug & play ORM, with a declarative `JSON` syntax to query/update different data-sources.
 Basically, just declare what you want from your datasource, and then uql will run efficient (and safe) SQL (or Mongo) queries.

+Given uql is just a library/parser, its queries can be written and sent from the web/mobile to the backend, or use directly in the backend, or even use in the mobile with an embedded database.

 ## Table of Contents

 1. [Features](#features)